Shawn Johnson East: Public appearances

 Johnson led the Pledge of Allegiance on August 28, 2008, at the 2008 Democratic National Convention.

 On July 27, 2009, Johnson led the singing of "Take Me Out to the Ballgame" during the seventh-inning stretch at Wrigley Field.

 Gymnastic tours

 From September to November 2008, Johnson was a marquee member of The Tour of Gymnastics Superstars.
 Recorded sections of the tour's second show were included in Frosted Pink with a Twist, which is a television special about women's cancers (Johnson has a grandmother who is a cancer survivor).
-The television special also featured singers Jesse McCartney, Kenny Loggins, and Grammy Award singers Cyndi Lauper and Carole King.
+The television special also featured singers Jesse McCartney, Kenny Loggins, Cyndi Lauper, and Carole King.
 Johnson also headlined the Progressive Skating and Gymnastics Spectacular in Rapid City, South Dakota, on December 23, 2008.
 The show aired nationally on NBC on January 18, 2009.

 Books

 In December 2008, Johnson unveiled a book, Shawn Johnson: Olympic Champion: Stories Behind the Smile (ISBN 978-1-934417-01-0), chronicling her life story through personal photographs and quotes.